-This model of Bayesian learning makes several additional predictions that can be directly tested with the data.
-For instance, this model predicts that confidence in the posterior belief, $\sigma{i,t}$, should be higher for individuals who were provided with relevant information than for those who did not receive any information.
-We present results for these tests in the results section and in the Appendix.15
+This model of Bayesian learning makes a number of additional predictions that can be directly tested with the data.
+For instance, this model predicts that confidence in the posterior belief, $\sigma{i,t}$, should be higher for individuals that were provided with relevant information.
+We present results for these tests in the results section and in the Appendix.14